ScreamOfWoods/OpenMonitor/README.md

-OpenSM - Open Source Server Monitor.
+OpenMonitor - Open Source Server Monitor.
 This started as a university project for Technical University of Sofia.
 Let's see where it goes...